planctus/europa/lib/features/nexteuropa_eurovoc/README.md

 This will do everything necessary:
 - clear the vocabulary if necessary
-- download the archive with XML files
+- download an archive with XML files in Drupal private folder
 - un-zip the archive and clear up unnecessary files
 - import all concepts (long operation)
 - import translations for the imported concepts